Nike Swim Camp at San Diego State University San Diego, California

 The 25-year-old Biefnes is a 2010 graduate of TCU with a bachelor's of science degree in communications and psychology.
 He received a masters in liberal arts from TCU in 2013.

-Campers stay 2-per room in Tenochca Hall and are assigned by age and roommate requests.
+Campers stay 2-per room in University Towers and are assigned by age and roommate requests.
+Boys and girls are housed on seperate floors with gender specific counselors on them.

 Linens: Not provided